w3c/publ-a11y/README.md

 ## Meetings

 Task force meetings are announced on the Publishing Community Group's [public mailing list](https://lists.w3.org/Archives/Public/public-publishingcg/).
-All members of the Publishing Community Group are welcome to join.
+All members of the group are welcome to join.

 [Minutes of the task force meetings](https://github.com/w3c/publ-a11y/wiki/Minutes-of-Publishing-CG-Accessibility-Task-Force-Meetings)